microsoft/playwright/docs/src/api/class-browser.md

 })();
 ```

-See [ChromiumBrowser], [FirefoxBrowser] and [WebKitBrowser] for browser-specific features.
-Note that
-[`method: BrowserType.launch`] always returns a specific browser instance, based on the browser being launched.

 ## event: Browser.disconnected

 Emitted when Browser gets disconnected from the browser application.
 This might happen because of one of the following: